turostaska/datamancy/netsim/docs.md

 An example sender and an example receiver applications are provided too (sender.py and receiver.py).
 Here's how to use them:

-python3 network.py -p './network/' -a 'ABCDE' --clean python3 sender.py -p './network/' -a A
-python3 receiver.py -p './network/' -a B
+python network.py -p "./network/" -a "AB" --clean python sender.py -p "./network/" -a A python receiver.py -p "./network/" -a B

 Now, A can send messages to B (given that network.py is running)...